 Ready to be the commissioner of your own personal baseball league?
 Here's everything you need to DO it!
-The 2017 Baseball America player card set for HISTORY MAKER BASEBALL Big League Baseball Game, NOW AVAILABLE!
+The 2020 Baseball America player card set for HISTORY MAKER BASEBALL Big League Baseball Game, NOW AVAILABLE!

 In April of 2013, we introduced Baseball America, a fictional big league baseball universe where YOU are the commissioner.
 Now, the saga continues with a brand NEW year of baseball--and, just like in real-life spring training, some players have returned, poised for big production, others are hoping just to hang on to a roster spot.
 Of course, many of the league's established stars are back for "business as usual."
-But some 2016 players aren't even in the league anymore--they've either retired, been demoted to the minors, or simply not offered a new contract.
+But some of last year's players aren't even in the league anymore—they've either retired, been demoted to the minors, or simply not offered a new contract.
 Taking their places is a crop of newly-carded prospects, each ready to show you what they've got!

 You'll get individual cards for over 300 ball players, from superstar to scrub.
 That's enough to stock twelve teams.
 You can use all or some of the players, to create a circuit custom-tailored to your table-top plans.
 The cards come in the standard HMB design (see examples at right) each identified by the season rather than by a specific club.
 You're free to distribute players the way you want to!
 You can create parity, with all your clubs having strengths and weaknesses, or you can set up your league to have clear-cut championship cup favorites.
 However, each player also has an optional numerical team assignment, offering you the choice of ready-made rosters if you'd rather not spend the time and effort crafting your own.

-The 2017 Baseball America card set for HISTORY MAKER BASEBALL Big League Baseball Game gives you unlimited possibilities to create the perfect tabletop baseball experience, tailored to your own personal taste, preferences and time constraints.
+The 2020 Baseball America card set for HISTORY MAKER BASEBALL Big League Baseball Game gives you unlimited possibilities to create the perfect tabletop baseball experience, tailored to your own personal taste, preferences and time constraints.
 Sure, playing a full 150+ game league season with all twelve teams is certainly do-able, but not many of us have that kind of available hobby time!
 However, there are plenty of other fun options you can explore.
 Hand-pick your own odds-on pennant favorite, and see if you can live up to the expectations by playing a full season against the rest of the league's teams!
 Draft your league's teams and do a "game of the week" season project, full-playing a select game or series and quick-playing the rest of the week's games with a single dice roll using the Instant Results chart.
 Or, quick-play the entire season up to the final week or two, and full-play the rest!
 Conduct a best-of-five tournament, with every team getting a shot.
 These are just a FEW of the ideas PLAAY Gamers have come up with to enjoy the Baseball America card series in a way that suits them best.

 Discover the fun and freedom of open-ended, un-scripted "blue sky" baseball, minus the pressure of preconceived historical expectations of "what happened in real-life."
 You're writing your OWN baseball history, and there IS no "right" or "wrong" outcome!
 Just roll the dice and enjoy the drama.